RajShekhorRoy/RajShekhorRoy/README.md

-I am PhD student at the University of Missouri-Columbia.
+I am a PhD student at the University of Missouri-Columbia.
 My research interest is in bioinformatics.

 ![Profile views](https://gpvc.arturio.dev/Rajshekhorroy)